Forgetting is Everywhere: Introduction

-We address these questions through the following contributions: \begin{enumerate}[left=0pt,nosep] \item \textbf{Formulation of learning over time}: Inspired by \cite{hutter2005} and \cite{ dong2022simple}, we define a \emph{general theoretical formulation} for reasoning about how learners acquire, retain, and lose capabilities during learning (\Cref{sec:prelims}). \item \textbf{Conceptualisation of forgetting}: Building on our insight, we formulate forgetting from a \emph{predictive perspective}: as a property of how a learner's predictions evolve over time.
-Specifically, we define forgetting as a violation of \emph{self-consistency} in the learner's predictive distribution, providing a unified probabilistic foundation that generalises prior conceptions of forgetting (\Cref{sec:forgetting}). \item \textbf{Operational measure}: This conceptualisation naturally yields a measure of the propensity to forget, which we propose to assess the validity of our formalism (\Cref{def:forgetfulness}). \item \textbf{Empirical characterisation}: We empirically investigate the propensity to forget across diverse environments and learning paradigms, including regression, classification, generative modelling, CL, and RL.
-The results confirm that the observed forgetting dynamics conform to the expected theoretical characteristics of forgetting and further reveal a trade-off between forgetting and training efficiency, with deep RL being particularly susceptible to forgetting (\Cref{sec:empirical}). \end{enumerate}
+Our new conceptual foundation of forgetting is built on the following insight: \begin{quote} \emph{\looseness=-1 A learning algorithm admits a predictive representation of the agent's state.
+Forgetting can be evaluated by whether the learner's update procedure preserves consistency in this predictive representation. } \end{quote} We ask: \emph{What is forgetting?
+When and why does it occur?
+How does it impact learning?} Wielding the above insight, we provide a precise, general definition of forgetting and answer these questions with the following contributions: \begin{enumerate}[left=0pt,nosep] \item Inspired by \citet{hutter2005,dong2022simple, fortini2019quasi, fong2023martingale}, we define a \emph{general theoretical formulation} for reasoning about how learners acquire, retain, and lose capabilities during learning (\Cref{sec:prelims}). \item We \emph{formulate forgetting from a predictive perspective}, defining it as a violation of predictive self-consistency. \item\looseness=-1 We define an \emph{operational measure of the propensity to forget} (\Cref{def:forgetfulness}).
+We then prove that Bayesian updates do not forget (\Cref{thm:bayes_non_forget}) and relate the training of generative models on self-generated data to forgetting (\Cref{sec:retraining}). \item We \emph{empirically study the propensity to forget} in diverse learning paradigms, including regression, classification, generative modelling, CL, and RL.
+Our results confirm that forgetting dynamics conform to expected characteristics and reveal that forgetting and training efficiency are non-monotonic (\Cref{sec:empirical}). \end{enumerate}